 Flaws with using solar panels

 There is a whole range of factors that will need to be taken into consideration.
 The first will be the effectiveness and efficiency of the panels.
 They are not like rooftop solar panels that are able to be directed to catch maximum amounts of sunshine; they are going to be covered when vehicles drive over them, they are going to be covered by mud and dust, and they could be scratched or damaged by debris.
 It certainly is a forward-looking proposal and it has generated a lot of interest worldwide.

 Combining solar power with other generation methods

 In many ways, the solar energy market is going through a transition.
-There is the need to look at how to most effectively utilise solar power and to combine it with other methods of electricity generation methods, in an electricity grid that is able to be flexible enough to ensure efficient energy distribution.
+There is a need to look at how to most effectively utilise solar power and combine it with other methods of electricity generation methods, in an electricity grid that is able to be flexible enough to ensure efficient energy distribution.
 There are many people within the energy industry who believe that solar is going to be the major provider of energy going into the future.

 There is an opportunity to look at alternative ways to take advantage of solar energy and the interest shown in solar roads has been substantial.
 There clearly is an appetite for solar energy and given the large amount of road surface that is available there is plenty of opportunity for development.